 If cyber attackers can get into our country’s foremost cyber defence agency, the Australian Signals Directorate (ASD), they can definitely get into your organisation’s systems.
 This week we look at the Essential 8 cybersecurity strategies to securing your business as outlined by the Australian Signals Directorate (ASD).

 Cyber-attacks are on the rise, and if your defences aren’t fortified, then you are leaving these critical systems vulnerable.
 To decrease the chances of cyber-attacks, as well as mitigate effects if systems are affected, the ASD put together a list of 8 essential strategies for organisational cyber protection.
 Let’s walk through each strategy, the effects of not following it, and then explain how to implement each within your business.

 A common way that malware gets into your systems is through someone unwittingly downloading a .exe file that is simply malware masquerading as something else, is the software expected but includes a malware component, or is a valid software product but with already present and exploitable vulnerabilities that haven’t been fixed.

 Once you’ve compiled the list, these are your “safe” applications.
-Should your employees wish to add new whitelisted software to the list, you will need to do a risk analysis first – and have procedures in place for this process.
+Should your employees wish to add new whitelisted software to the list, the Essential 8 recommends that you will need to do a risk analysis first – and have procedures in place for this process.